enzomendez315/Lox_Compiler/README.md

 When an error occurs, the parser discards tokens until it gets to the next statement.
 And then it will parse the rest of the file starting at that location.

+For runtime errors however, it catches the exception thrown by the language it is implemented on (java) and notifies the user of the error that occurred.

 -----------------------------------------

 We can think of the compiler as a pipeline where each stage's job is to organize the data representing the user's code in a way that makes